Defendants have a right to know their available options.

-On June 30, 2014, the 6th Circuit Court of Appeals released (not for publication) the case of Sawaf v US which granted the defendant relief based on his attorney’s failure to advise him of the sentencing differences between taking a plea bargain offer and going to trial.
-The defendant was going to be subjected to a 41 month sentence after a plea bargain – the US Sentencing Guidelines indicated his sentence would be 235-293 months if convicted after trial.
-Defendant went to trial, lost and was sentenced to serve 240 months in prison.
-The defendant argued that he would have accepted the plea bargain, and his attorney failed to advise him of the sentencing disparity that he would have accepted the plea bargain – even though he steadfastly proclaimed his innocence.
+On June 30, 2014, the 6th Circuit Court of Appeals released (not for publication) the case of Sawaf v U.S. which granted the defendant relief based on his attorney’s failure to advise him of the sentencing differences between taking a plea bargain offer and going to trial.
+With a plea bargain, the agreement would have limited the sentence to 41 months.
+This sentence would have been less than the 235-293 month sentencing guidelines following a trial conviction.
+The defendant went to trial, lost, and the judge sentenced him to serve 240 months in prison.
+The defendant argued that he would have accepted the plea bargain, and his attorney failed to advise him of the sentencing disparity between the potential sentencing agreement and the Sentencing Guidelines – even though he steadfastly proclaimed his innocence.
 Top criminal defense lawyers take the time to explain all available options, including the differences between a plea bargain and trial, to their clients to ensure they make an informed, understanding decision on how they wish to proceed.

-The federal court of appeals found that continued insistence of innocence does not foreclose the possibility that a person would have entered a guilty plea if he had been aware of the consequences of proceeding to trial.
-If Mr. Sawaf has known about the different potential sentences, he might have entered a guilty plea despite his proclamation of innocence.
-Simply put, a person’s claim of innocence does not conclusively establish that there is no reasonable probability that his decision would have been different if he had been adequately informed about its consequences.
+The Federal Court of Appeals found that continued insistence of innocence does not foreclose the possibility that a person would have entered a guilty plea if he had been aware of the consequences of proceeding to trial.
+Had Mr. Sawaf known about the different potential sentences, he might have entered a guilty plea despite his proclamation of innocence.
+Simply put, a person’s claim of innocence does not conclusively establish that there is no reasonable probability that his decision would have been different if the attorney adequately informed him of the options.

-What if your family member was convicted of a felony or misdemeanor at trial in State or Federal court and he was not advised of a lower possible sentence with a plea bargain?
+What if your family member was convicted of a felony or misdemeanor and not advised of a lower possible sentence with a plea bargain?
 What if the attorney made one or more mistakes that adversely impacted the case’s outcome?
 An attorney is ineffective if they fail to explain to their client the differences between a plea bargain and trial, relative to sentencing.
 A good criminal appellate lawyer can file motions in the trial court to overturn the conviction or sentence based on counsel’s ineffective assistance.
 Alternatively, they can appeal and request that the conviction be set aside based on the lawyer’s failure to communicate.